-As part of Kill Your Darlings’ commitment to in-depth arts coverage, we have selected eight regular columnists to cover Australian books and writing; film and television; and music, theatre and visual arts throughout 2013.
+As part of Kill Your Darlings’ commitment to in-depth arts coverage, we have selected nine regular columnists to cover Australian books and writing; film and television; and music, theatre and visual arts throughout 2013.

 Danielle Binks is a book reviewer on her personal blog Alpha Reader, with a particular interest in children’s and young adult literature.
 She is also Digital Editor at Spinifex Press, and a writer who has featured in Voiceworks Magazine.
 She completed Professional Writing & Editing studies at RMIT in 2009 and is currently working on her first novel – a contemporary Australian novel for middle-grade readers.
 By all means, Tweet her.

 Pepi Ronalds is a freelance writer based in Melbourne.
 Her work’s been published in Meanjin, Open Manifesto, A List Apart and more.
 Her blog for writers: Future of Long Form was selected as an Emerging Blog for the 2012 Melbourne Writers Festival.
 She enjoys a good pot of tea and has a thing for Japan.
 You can get updates on her work and other fancies via Twitter and Facebook, or learn more at pepironalds.com.

 Connor Tomas O’Brien is an Adelaide-based writer and web designer interested in the culture and philosophy of technological change.
 He’s currently completing a PhD in the form of a novel exploring the intersection between text adventure games, cults, and Facebook.
 Connor is the co-founder of ebookstore platform Bkclb, tweets as @mrconnorobrien and has constructed his digital nest over at connortomas.com.